In Afghanistan, A Mix Of Surprise And Relief After Trump Cancels Taliban Talks

 "In our view, it only remains to be signed in a ceremony in the presence of international witnesses and the media.
 For that we are ready," Shaheen says.

-Meanwhile, Afghanistan has been preparing to hold presidential elections, set for Sept.
+The developments come as Afghanistan prepares to hold presidential elections, set for Sept.
 28, in which Ghani is expected to be returned to power.
 The Afghan leader was cut out of the now-scuttled talks because Taliban officials refused to allow the country's government to participate, accusing Ghani's government of being stooges for the Americans.
 The insurgents have warned they will violently attack people and places linked to the elections.

 Ghani's office has issued a statement saying it "reiterates its stance on holding the presidential elections on September 28," and blames the Taliban's violence "against Afghans as the main obstacle to the ongoing peace negotiations."